RESISTING OPTIMISATION

 RESISTING OPTIMISATION is an ongoing experimental collection of digital sculptural sketches about identity under the pressure of algorithmic pressure.

 The sketches explore a visual, sculptural, and expanded-architectural language that links the human body with mechanised processes.
-Through these experiments, the sketches use the wits of sculptural artistry to visualise how algorithmic culture, platform capitalism, and self-tracking practices push individuals towards perpetual refinement, visibility, and, homogeneity through the guise of becoming optimised.
+Through these experiments, the sketches utilise the wit of sculptural artistry to visualise how algorithmic culture, platform capitalism, and self-tracking practices push individuals towards perpetual refinement, visibility, and homogeneity under the guise of becoming optimised.
 The collection takes an experimental approach to developing a visual language, as prompts for reflection on how individuals might navigate—or even resist—the hegemonic cultures and trends that shape online cultures and environments.

 Keywords - Digital Identity, Algorithmic Desire, Platform Capitalism, Speculative Installation, Social Metrics, Networked Subjectivity, Feedback Systems, Identity Capital, Media Aesthetics, Cybernetic Intimacies, Resistance Practices

 The sketches explore a visual, sculptural, and expanded-architectural language that links the human body with mechanised processes.
-Through these experiments, the sketches use the wits of sculptural artistry to visualise how algorithmic culture, platform capitalism, and self-tracking practices push individuals towards perpetual refinement, visibility, and, homogeneity through the guise of becoming optimised.
+Through these experiments, the sketches utilise the wit of sculptural artistry to visualise how algorithmic culture, platform capitalism, and self-tracking practices push individuals towards perpetual refinement, visibility, and homogeneity under the guise of becoming optimised.
 The collection takes an experimental approach to developing a visual language, as prompts for reflection on how individuals might navigate—or even resist—the hegemonic cultures and trends that shape online cultures and environments.

 Keywords - Digital Identity, Algorithmic Desire, Platform Capitalism, Speculative Installation, Social Metrics, Networked Subjectivity, Feedback Systems, Identity Capital, Media Aesthetics, Cybernetic Intimacies, Resistance Practices